 Genuine newness and our eventual maturity in Christ never results from merely the longevity of a religious walk or the enlarging of religious experience or knowledge.
 Becoming a “new creature in Christ” is always rooted in an actual Spiritual integration with Christ, not merely in growing older, wiser, and more sophisticated in your religious walk.

 Again, Jesus said in John, chapter 15, of the Bible “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.”

 So, absent a personal merger with Jesus Christ (an actual connection to the vitality of the “Vine,” which is His character essence) the believer is left without any real possibility of reaching a “God-approvable” state of completion.

 To be sure, intense human effort can, in some measure, make us wiser and enable us to live somewhat more consistently than if we did not try at all.
 But, such effort, in any measure, cannot literally connect us to the real character essence of Christ.

-Thus, it cannot connect us to His empowering faith or to His grace distilling value system.
+Thus, it cannot connect us to His empowering faith or to His grace and truth distilling value system.
 So, mere learning and personal growth, in and of itself, can never bring us to a truly intimate heart-oneness with God.

 The Present Grassroots Condition